SDooman/sdooman.github.io/_posts/2022-08-09-welcome-to-jekyll.markdown

 )
 {% endhighlight %}

-Add a little logic for evaluation, and we're done with representing Digit solutions as data:
+Add a little logic for evaluation, and we're done with the data representation of Digit solutions:

 {% highlight kotlin %}
 sealed class Expr {